mschmidtkorth/fish-prompt-salesforce-dx/CONTRIBUTING.md

-# Contributing to Salesforce DX (SFDX) Status for fish Pure Prompt
+# Contributing to Salesforce DX (SFDX) Status for fish
 I'm happy about any ideas, suggestions for enhancements or contributions of code you might have!

 # Reporting a Bug